ROTARY YOUTH TRANSITION SEMINAR (RYTS)

 Sponsoring Rotary Clubs are invoiced the cost of the camp.
 As noted above in the application process details, any co-contribution payable (if applicable) should be negotiated with that club upfront.

 Please note that refunds are not available within 2 weeks of the camp start date, unless exceptional circumstances apply.
-As a result, if you do not attend without at least 2 weeks prior notice then the sponsoring club may require you to offset the cost incurred.
+As a result, if you do not attend without at least 2 weeks prior notice, then the sponsoring club may require you to offset the cost incurred.

 What should I bring with me to camp?